Key Takeaways

 How many pricing tiers should I use for quantity breaks?

-Two or three clear tiers (e.g., at 24, 72, and 144 units) are enough for most lines.
-Adding too many tiers can confuse buyers and make your pricing difficult to manage.
+Two or three clear tiers are enough for most clothing brands.
+For example, 24 units, 72 units, and 144 units.
+Too many tiers can confuse buyers and make pricing harder to manage.

 How do I handle VAT/GST for my wholesale prices?